ics-jku/mt-graphlib-framework/README.md

 # Metamorphic Testing

-This repository is used to perform metamorphic testing of the GD32 ILI9341 Graphics library (https://git.ics.jku.at/florianstoegmueller/TFT_eSPI_GD32).
+This repository is used to perform metamorphic testing of the GD32 ILI9341 Graphics library.
 It contains a Pyhton script which performs following step:
 1. Generate a test case
 2. Compile the test case using the RISC-V (Nuclei) GCC